serdestgun/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-This repository contains my answer to Project Euler Problems
+This repository contains my answers to Project Euler Problems.